-The N2Women workshop aims to foster connections among the under-represented women in computer networking and related research fields.
-The 7th N2Women Workshop also welcomes men who share the same research interests, attend the same conferences, and often face the same career hurdles and obstacles to join us!
-There will be grants available for participants to attend the Workshop at no cost.
+The joint N2Women and WICE workshop aims to foster connections among women and researchers from underrepresented groups and minorities in communications, computer networking and related research fields.
+The workshop also welcomes men who share the same research interests, often face similar career hurdles as women, acknowledge underrepresentation of women and other minority groups in the field and believe proactive action is required for improving retention rate.

 Posters are solicited for research related to any aspect of networking and communications.
 All researchers in the networking and communications fields are welcome to submit their work for presentation at this workshop.
 Posters will NOT be published in IEEE Workshop proceedings and can therefore be work in progress, under submission in other conferences or workshops or a combination of recently published work.
 Authors of accepted posters will be invited to present their work as part of a lightning presentations session, followed by an hour of interactive poster presentation.
 One poster will be selected for Best Poster Award.
 The posters will be judged based on a) technical merit of the poster, b) presentation quality during the lightning talk as well as the poster presentation session.
 Presenting a poster is a great opportunity to receive interesting and valuable feedback on ongoing research from mentors and a knowledgeable crowd at the workshop.